Dr Luke Siorvanes UKCP

 Training, qualifications & experience

-Psychotherapy work of 18 years with a wide range of referrals and complex problems.
-Private practice in central London.
-NHS out-patients mainly at St Thomas' Hospital, SE1.
+Psychotherapy work of 18 years with a wide range of referrals and complex problems, in the NHS out-patients mainly at St Thomas' Hospital, SE1.

 I bring into play psychoanalytic/ psychodynamic and Jungian orientations.

 Member of The Guild of Psychotherapists, London, which is a UK pioneer of pluralist psychoanalytic training.